turfaa/submerged/doc/story.md

 - Secondary objective: (revealed through the radio) destroy the sub to prevent it falling to enemy hands

     - In step 5, use radio, secondary objective revealed.
-    - In step 7, first go to wardroom, then see explosives arming code in intelligence documents, then go back to crew's quarters, go to sonar room, go to torpedo room, then set timer on explosives, then go to sonar room, go to crew's quarters, then go to storage room.
+    - In step 7, first go to wardroom, then see explosives arming code in intelligence documents, then go back to crew's quarters, go to sonar room, go to weapons room, then set timer on explosives, then go to sonar room, go to crew's quarters, then go to storage room.
 Continue with step 8 (extra 6 steps)

 ## Map